 There are no restrictions on the tenant dealing with, charging or sharing occupation of the Premises or conditions that the landlord might impose (including any agreement under Section 19(1A) of the Landlord and Tenant Act 1927) other than any which are fairly summarised in the Disclosures.

+There are no requirements on the tenant to notify the landlord or pay any fees to the landlord following any dealing with, charging or sharing occupation of the Premises other than any which are fairly summarised in the Disclosures.

 There is no restriction on any change of control of the tenant.